 Requirements¶

-To run Anbox Cloud, you must fulfil a few minimum requirements, which differ depending on the kind of deployment you choose.
+To run Anbox Cloud, you must fulfill a few minimum requirements, which differ depending on whether you plan to use charmed Anbox Cloud or the appliance.

 See Variants for an explanation of the differences between both variants.